pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/destroy-stack.md

 - Created a Pulumi new project.
 - Provisioned a new S3 bucket.
-- Added a `hello.txt` file to your bucket.
+- Added a `index.html` file to your bucket.
-- Verified the deployment with AWS CLI.
+- Served the `index.html` as a static website.
 - Destroyed the resources you've provisioned.

 On the next page, we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.